Come What May (2001 song)

-"Come What May" is a song composed by David Baerwald and Kevin Gilbert, originally intended for the film William Shakespeare's Romeo + Juliet.
-However, it was first heard publicly, and is best known as the romantic love theme from Baz Luhrmann's 2001 film Moulin Rouge!, where it is sung by Ewan McGregor and Nicole Kidman in their respective roles as Christian and Satine.
+"Come What May" is a song written by David Baerwald and Kevin Gilbert, originally intended for the film William Shakespeare's Romeo + Juliet.
+However, it debuted in, and is best known as the romantic love theme from, Baz Luhrmann's 2001 film Moulin Rouge!, in which Ewan McGregor and Nicole Kidman sing it in their respective roles as Christian and Satine.

-The song takes its title from a phrase that originates from Shakespeare's Twelfth Night (1601) and later Macbeth (1606).
+The song takes its title from a phrase that originates from Shakespeare's Twelfth Night (1601) and later appears Macbeth (1606).

 The song plays an important role in the film.
-When the forbidden strong and close romantic relationship between Christian and Satine has been discovered, Christian pens this romance song and includes it in the musical he is currently writing.
+After Christian and Satine's forbidden, strong, and close romantic relationship has been discovered, Christian pens this song and includes it in the musical he is currently writing.
 Each time either of them sings this song, they can secretly declare their equally deep and true romantic love for each other.

-The version of the song on the soundtrack album differs slightly from the version heard in the film.
-The lyrics "Every day I love you more and more" and "Listen to my heart, can you hear it sing / Telling me to give you everything" can be heard on the soundtrack version.
-In the movie, they are replaced by a musical interlude the first time, and, the second time, Satine sings instead of the latter part, "come back to me and forgive everything."
+The version of the song on the soundtrack album differs slightly from the version in the film.
+The lyrics "Every day I love you more and more" and "Listen to my heart, can you hear it sing/Telling me to give you everything" are part of the song on the soundtrack version.
+However, in the movie, they are replaced by a musical interlude the first time and, the second time, Satine sings instead of the latter part, "Come back to me and forgive everything."
 The single version can be found on the original soundtrack, while the original film version can be found on the follow-up soundtrack.

-It was released as a single in Australia where it became the 8th highest selling single by an Australian artist of 2001.
-It was also released in the UK, where it charted at #27, and in Germany.
+It was released as a single in Australia where it became the eighth highest-selling single by an Australian artist of 2001.
+It was also released in Germany, and the UK, where it charted at #27.

 Awards

-"Come What May" was nominated for a 2002 Golden Globe Award for Best Original Song – Motion Picture, where it lost to Sting's "Until" from Kate & Leopold.
-However, it was ineligible for a nomination for the Academy Award for Best Song because it was originally written with another film in mind: Luhrmann's previous project, William Shakespeare's Romeo + Juliet.
+"Come What May" was nominated for a 2002 Golden Globe Award for Best Original Song – Motion Picture, but lost to Sting's "Until" from Kate & Leopold.
+The song was ineligible for a nomination for the Academy Award for Best Song because it was originally written with another film in mind: Luhrmann's previous project, William Shakespeare's Romeo + Juliet.
 The song was ranked on the AFI's 100 Years...100 Songs at number 85.